sheldonhull/sheldonhull.hugo/content/blog/2017-08-07-dataedo-first-look.md

 slug: "dataedo-first-look"
 ---

-> info "update 2019-02-22"
+{{% premonition type="info" title="update 2019-02-22" %}}
-> Image links broken.
+Image links broken.
 Since their product is continually improving, I'm going to just link to their product here instead so you can review their latest demo content there.
 [Dataedo](http://bit.ly/2U1OkgV).

-> Overall, I've enjoyed the product and think it has been improved over time.
+Overall, I've enjoyed the product and think it has been improved over time.
 There are SQL scripts for bulk updating certain values on their website that can help improve building a project for an existing database as well.
+{{% /premonition %}}

 ## Diagramming and Documentation